ahull002/SP_OOP_mini-project_banking_system/README.md

 ## Testing & Development

-If you would like to work on this application, we'd love your pull requests and tickets on GitHub!
+If you would like to work on this application, we'd love your pull requests and tickets on GitHub!!

 1. If you open up a ticket, please make sure it describes the problem and or feature request fully.
 2. If you send us a pull request, make sure you add a test for what you completed.